faanross/faanross.github.io/content/posts/course01.md

 {{< figure src="/img/watermelon.gif" title="" class="custom-figure" >}}

 Finally I do want to add that I myself am an `eternal student` and always learning.
-As this course (hopefully) may play some role in your journey of understanding, so of course it is part of my own.
+As this course (hopefully) may play some role in your journey of understanding, so of course it has played such a role in my own.
 As such it's *highly* likely I will make mistakes.

 Mistakes themselves of course represent the potential for further understanding - but only if we become aware of them.
-So if there's anything here you are unsure about, or simply flat-out disagree with `PLEASE` feel free to reach out and share this with me so that everyone can potentially benefit.
-You can connect with me on Twitter [here](https://twitter.com/faanross), or feel free to email me [here](mailto:moi@faanross.com).
+So if there's anything here you are unsure about, or simply flat-out disagree with ***please*** feel free to reach out and share this with me so that everyone can potentially benefit.
+You can connect with me on [Twitter](https://twitter.com/faanross), or feel free to [email me](mailto:moi@faanross.com).

 {{< figure src="/img/jake_learn.gif" title="" class="custom-figure" >}}